 There are other important exceptions.
 For example, in snow and ice cases, the law generally will not impose liability for problems arising while a storm is still underway.
 In other words, the owner is given a reasonable opportunity to correct a condition after the weather event causing the problem has passed.

 Because of the complex rules governing the many different types of fall injuries, it is best to contact one of our personal injury lawyers to discuss your rights.

-How a Lawyer Can Help in Slip and Fall Cases on Long Island
+How a Lawyer Can Help in Premises Liability Cases on Long Island

 When it comes to claiming compensation for a slip and fall injury, New York is like most states and adheres to Pure Comparative Fault laws.
 This means if the case goes to court, the judge or jury will consider how much the injured party contributed to their own injury.